andyongith/mychessinC/README.md

  Use this option for any help

 ## How?(for devs)
 Just fork it and do whatever you want
+**note: If you're using my test script you need to have [stockfish](https://github.com/official-stockfish/Stockfish) in your $PATH environment variable**

 ## Got a suggestion or issues?
 **note: before suggesting me anything first look at my [To-do](#to-do) list**